jvaleskadevs/magic-machine/README.md

 ## More

-In the future, rewards mechanisms, like a token airdrop could also help with engagement, offering loyal users and artists a way to extract the maximum value for their contributions to our Magical Machine. (yeah, this is alpha for whoever is reading it until the end)
+In the future, a rewards system based on points could also help with engagement, offering loyal users and artists a way to extract the maximum value for their contributions to our Magical Machine. (yeah, this is alpha for whoever is reading it until the end)